There are two full time employees on the maintenance staff. Outside services are called upon as needed.

 Roger Prinz has been Chief of Maintenance since 1994.
 He also serves as a Volunteer Fireman and is retired from the Army Reserves, Roger did two tours of duty in the Iraq war.
 The last tour ended in January of 2009.

-The maintenance staff inspects the 14-pump stations on a regular schedule, seven days a week, each day of the year.
+The maintenance staff inspects the 14-pump stations on a regular schedule.
 Not only are they responsible that the pumps, mechanical and electrical systems are functioning properly, but they are also are responsible for the upkeep of the buildings and grounds at each of the facilities operated by the WPCA.
 Simple repairs are done in-house, but rebuilding motors and pumps is handled by specialists, so that work is contracted out.

-By inspecting each grease trap every quarter, issues of clogging the piping and pump station in the town have been eliminated.
+By inspecting each grease trap, on a schedule set by grease loading, issues of clogging the piping and pump station in the town have been eliminated.
 This program in Brookfield is a considered one of the best in the state and looked to as a model of excellence.